Climate of Melbourne: Overview

 The shallow and enclosed Port Phillip Bay is often warmer than the surrounding landmass and the oceanic waters of Bass Strait (particularly in spring and autumn), and this can set up a "bay effect" similar to the lake effect seen in colder regions, where showers are intensified leeward of the bay.
 Relatively narrow streams of heavy showers can often affect the same places (usually in the southeastern suburbs) for an extended period, while the rest of Melbourne and surrounding suburbs stays dry.

 Overall, Melbourne is, owing to the rain shadowing by the Otway Ranges, nonetheless drier than average for southern Victoria.
 Within the city and surrounds, however, rainfall varies widely, from around 485 mm on the western fringe at Little River to 1020 mm on the eastern fringe at Gembrook.
-Despite its relative dryness, Melbourne has 139 days of rain per year on the 0.2mm threshold, meaning that its precipitation commonly falls as drizzles or as light showers (which frequently occur in the winter months), rather than heavy downpours (such as those generally experienced in Sydney, Brisbane and Perth).
+Despite its relative dryness, Melbourne has 139 days of rain per year on the 0.2 mm threshold, meaning that its precipitation commonly falls as drizzles or as light showers (which frequently occur in the winter months), rather than heavy downpours (such as those generally experienced in Sydney, Brisbane and Perth).